Dante Lauretta

 Dante S. Lauretta (born 1970) is a professor of planetary science and cosmochemistry at the University of Arizona's Lunar and Planetary Laboratory.
-He is currently serving as the principal investigator on NASA's OSIRIS-REx mission.
+He is the principal investigator on NASA's OSIRIS-REx mission.

 Education

-He received a B.S. in physics and mathematics and a B.A. in Oriental Studies with focus in Japanese from the University of Arizona in 1993 and a Ph.D. in Earth and planetary sciences from Washington University in St. Louis in 1997.
+Lauretta grew up in Arizona and received a B.S. in physics and mathematics and a B.A. in Oriental Studies with focus in Japanese from the University of Arizona in 1993 and a Ph.D. in Earth and planetary sciences from Washington University in St. Louis in 1997.
 He was a postdoctoral research associate in the Department of Geological Sciences at Arizona State University from 1997 through 1999.
 He was an Associate Research Scientist in the Department of Chemistry and Biochemistry at Arizona State University from 1999 through 2001.
-He was hired on to the faculty at the University of Arizona in 2001.
+He was hired onto the faculty at the University of Arizona in 2001.